sstelfox/stelfox.net/content/knowledge_base/linux/mysql.md

 encrypted channel.
 See the section on Using SSL.

 ```
-UPDATE mysql.user SET password=PASSWORD("my-new-super-secure-password") where user='some-user-name';
+UPDATE mysql.user SET password=PASSWORD("my-new-super-secure-password") WHERE
+  user='some-user-name';
 ```

 ### Configuration

 Quick and simple change I make to my client configuration to make the prompt a little more verbose.
-Create the following file in ~/.my.cnf:
+Create the following file in `~/.my.cnf`:

 ```
 [mysql]prompt=(\\u@\\h) [\\d]>\\_
 ```

-This can also be set system wide in /etc/my.cnf for all users by appending the above (which I do in all my server configurations).
+This can also be set system wide in `/etc/my.cnf` for all users by appending the above (which I do in all my server configurations).

 ### Using SSL